Professor Emeritus wins top Media Award

 Notes to Editors:

 - The Maritime Media Awards are arranged annually by the Maritime Foundation in memory of the late Desmond Wettern, writer on maritime affairs for over thirty years.
 They commemorate his single-minded dedication to the belief that the United Kingdom’s economic wellbeing and security are inextricably bound up with the sea and to encourage publicists and writers to draw attention to this linkage.
 After completing twelve years, Gillian Wettern retires as organiser of the Awards dinner.
 No decisions have yet been made by the Foundation on future arrangements for the Awards.

 [divider top_link=”false” autosize=”true”]

-A selection of photos from the Maritime Media Awards 2005.
-More photos are available from the Maritime Foundation Flickr photostream.
+A selection of photos from the Maritime Media Awards 2007.
+More photos are available from the Maritime Foundation’s Flickr Photostream.